Part two boogaloo.

 Status: Ongoing (4 volumes)

-• A Delinquent’s Life Hacks by Otsuji – I don’t know about you but personally, if I ever accidentally bump into someone who looks like a delinquent, I’d prefer to be thrown a random life hack my way than their fist.
+Where to buy: BookWalker.
+Check the page on Yen Press for other options. - A Delinquent’s Life Hacks by Otsuji – I don’t know about you but personally, if I ever accidentally bump into someone who looks like a delinquent, I’d prefer to be thrown a random life hack my way than their fist.
 While most of the story is very heavily slice-of-life and each chapter is quite short, romance is definitely a heavy secondary element in the series.
 (Especially for the main cast of characters.)
 I also really appreciate how there are LGBT+ couples in it who are simply living their lives happily and are part of Sakurai’s extended family and friends.

 Rated: Sweet